neosaurrrus/blog-entries/17_to_22 React.md

 This is part 8 of my React Learning series.
 Using knowledge gleaned from [Wes Bos' React for Beginners](www.reactforbeginners.com).
 Last time we:

-- Build a component to display data
+- Built a component to display data
-- In the containing component, map through the Object.Keys if its an object to make multiple components
+- In the containing component, mapped through the array (Object.Keys if its an object) to make multiple components
 - Gave each component a unique key.
 - Passed in State data via props
 - Populate the component's render method with whatever data you want to give it.